michaelsong-hz/dota-hero-hunt/README.md

 ## Running the backend

 You will also need to run a local instance of peer js when developing.
-If you have docker installed on your machine, you can run peer js with the following command:
-You will also need to run a local instance of peer js when developing.
 There are two ways of running peer js:

 ### Option 1: Native (with Node JS)